ArtifexSoftware/ghostpdl/doc/src/Make.rst

 Other combinations are known to work, but are less well supported.

+Modern Ghostscript overflows the default 64Kb 'table of contents' size on AIX, and require the linker to be instructed to create the larger TOC format with the linker option ``-bbigtoc``.

+Versions 10.06.0 and later do so automatically when the 'configure' script creates the Makefile.

-Recent veresions of Ghostscript can trigger a 'TOC overflow' error with some compilers on AIX.
-If this occurs, use the linker flag ``-bbigtoc``, which can either be added to your configure options:
+For versions prior to 10.06.0 the option can either be added to your configure options:

 .. code-block:: bash